yasmeenhany/cv-mocap/README.md

-The code belongs to the blog https://www.learnopencv.com/multi-person-pose-estimation-in-opencv-using-openpose and was modified in Test.ipynb to accomodate web cam multiperson pose detection.
+The code belongs to the blog https://www.learnopencv.com/multi-person-pose-estimation-in-opencv-using-openpose and was modified in Test.ipynb to accomodate web cam multiperson pose detection (instead of image-only pose detection)

 A.Requirements :
 1. OpenCV > 3.4.1